henrypoydar/dotfiles/README.md

 - Install XCode
 - Install XCode command line tools: `xcode-select --install`
 - Launch XCode and accept terms
-- Install Postgres with http://postgresapp.com/ (not via homebrew)

 ### Install

-- Git clone this repo into `~/dotfiles`
+- Git clone this repo into `~/dotfiles` (uses system git, but we'll install a fresh one via Homebrew in the next step)
-- Run the script with `rake install`
+- Run the script with `rake install` (uses system Ruby)

-### After Install

-- Use rbenv to install at globally set the latest Ruby version (homebrew)
-- Install node and nvm with  http://yoember.com/nodejs/the-best-way-to-install-node-js/ (no brew)
-- Use nvm to install and globally set the latest Node and npm version

-## Highlights

-Customed tailored for me.
-YMMV.

 ### General